Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Experiments

 \subsection{In-Depth Analysis}

-To understand how Agent-Omit framework works during inference stage after training, we analyze the distribution of omission behavior: (1) \textbf{Omission Volume.} As shown in Figure \ref{fig_indepth}(a), across tasks, the agent adaptively omits an average of 3 to 4 turns of redundant thoughts or observations per trajectory; (2) \textbf{Omission Frequency Across Turns.} Figure \ref{fig_indepth}(b) reveals that omission frequency is not uniform: it peaks during the intermediate turns (turns 3–10).
-This result indicates that redundant thoughts and observations predominantly occur in the middle phase of the interaction process, aligning with our findings in Section \ref{analysis}.
-We provided more detailed training analysis and case study in Appendix \ref{more experiments}.
+To understand how the Agent-Omit framework works during the inference stage after training, we further analyze the distribution of omission behavior: \begin{itemize} [leftmargin=*, nosep] \item \textbf{Omission Volume:} As shown in Figure \ref{fig_indepth}(a), across tasks, the agent adaptively omits an average of 3 to 4 turns of redundant thoughts or observations per trajectory.

+\item \textbf{Omission Volume:} Figure \ref{fig_indepth}(b) reveals that omission frequency is not uniform: it peaks during the intermediate turns (turns 3–10).
+This result indicates that redundant thoughts and observations predominantly occur in the middle phase of the agent-environment interaction process, aligning with our findings in Section \ref{analysis}. \end{itemize}